atomisthq/docs/docs/automations/index.md

 -   Runtime platforms like [Kubernetes][k8] and [Cloud Foundry][cf]
 -   Custom events from _any_ other system you use

-and makes these events and their related data available to you via an automation API.
-As these events are ingested by Atomist, typically via webhook JSON payloads, the individual events are automatically connected, commits to pushes to builds to deployments to running containers, so your automations always have the necessary context to do the right thing.
+As Atomist ingests events, typically via webhook JSON payloads, it automatically correlates them to each other: commits to pushes to builds to deployments to running containers.
+This results in a data model that represents your development flow.
+Automations rely on this data model to provide the necessary context so they can always do the right thing.

 The Atomist development automation platform also provides a simple yet powerful interface for implementing custom bot commands.
-By providing all the infrastructure needed to hear commands, collect parameters, execute the code, and respond back, Atomist let's you focus on writing your bot command code, not all the ceremony around it.
+By providing all the infrastructure needed to hear commands, collect parameters, execute the code, and respond back, Atomist lets you focus on writing your bot command code, not all the ceremony around it.

 The Atomist automation API can be accessed via any compliant client.